 (d) ensure that the unsuccessful players only participate in the call back for one game in each session.

-[Regulation 23 amended in Gazette 6 Apr 1990 p.
+[Regulation 23 amended by Gazette 6 Apr 1990 p.
 1768.]

 23A.
 Advertising value of prizes prohibited

 (1) The permit holder, organizer, promoter or a person appointed by the permit holder under regulation 23(1) shall not, prior to a session —